 3. Mold/Mildew or Rot

 Another important used car smells that should send up warning bells is any smell that seems musty, like mold or mildew.
-Cars that have been in a flood may be cleaned out well after they are rescued, but there will always be water left over that begins to turn to mold or mildew.
+Cars that have been in a flood may be cleaned out well after they are rescued, but there will always be water left over that begins to turn to mold and mildew in the car interior.
+You will smell this car odor.

 Most states require that you have a salvage title for any car that was in a flood.
 But this can easily be overlooked when the vehicle crosses state lines to be sold.
 There have been significant problems with this after major hurricanes and other flooding events.